 The log should also contain how the evidence was obtained, who obtained it, and when it was obtained.
 Evidence should be kept in a secure location with limited access.

 Incident handlers should be aware of privacy considerations during incident response and investigation.
 Financial loss, embarrassment, or damage to reputations may occur due to inappropriate release of information to unauthorized personnel or external entities.
 Particular care must be taken during the initial phase of an incident response until it is determined that a compromise has occurred.

 10. Incident Investigation Procedures

-UCSF IT Security follows the SANS Institute’s Incident Response Framework, PICREL, also in accordance with the UCOP Incident Response Standard.
-The PICREL framework is an incident response framework that follows 6 phases for major incidents:
+UCSF IT Security follows the SANS Institute’s Incident Response Framework, PICERL, also in accordance with the UCOP Incident Response Standard.
+The PICERL framework is an incident response framework that follows 6 phases for major incidents: